robinmattern/FRDocs_dev01-robin/Setup/fr0102_Test-Node.md

 <div class="notice-tip">
   <div class="notice-tip-header">
-    Tip: In the previous steps we installed using npm (node package manager) which created and populated a new folder node_modules.
+    Note: In the previous steps we installed using npm (node package manager) which created and populated a new folder node_modules.
 This folder can be very large in size but does not need to be tracked in GitHub.
 Files in .gitignore will not be tracked in GitHub.
   </div>
 </div>